ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

 This is the final step in the set up process.
 First login to the UH VPN `website`_ and navigate to the group you created earlier.
-Now it's time to make a new person who's authorised to access the VPN server you just created so click the "Create New Person" button and the following page will be presented:
+Now it's time to make a new person who's authorised to access the VPN server you just created.
+Click the "Create New Person" button and the following page will be presented:

 .. image:: /_static/simple-setup/create-person.png